Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 >   still be used to recover the vault in case of account recovery (see below).
 > - Currently, only password authentication is supported, other authentication
 >   methods (such as FIDO2) may be added in the future.
+> - Given the server control the password algorithm, the client must ensure the
+>   provided configuration is not too weak (which would allow the server to brute
+>   force the password by using `auth_method_id` as oracle).
+>   Similarly, the server shouldn't control the salt to avoid rainbow-table attacks.

 In case the user loses access to all his authentication methods (e.g. it forgets its password), the account must be recovered to re-gain access (i.e. email-based identity validation, then